wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 Let's understand **localStorage** — your browser's built-in storage system for saving data locally.

 **localStorage** is like a digital filing cabinet in your browser where you can store **key-value pairs** of information.
-Unlike variables that disappear when you refresh the page, localStorage data persists until you explicitly remove it.
+Unlike temporary data that vanishes when pages refresh, localStorage data survives browser restarts and persists until explicitly removed.

 ### Common localStorage Use Cases:
 - **User preferences** - Theme, language, font size